Robust Monotonic Convergent Iterative Learning Control Design: an LMI-based Method: z-domain results

 When the interval per trial $N$ is large, it is obvious that the matrix $\mathbf{P}(\lambda)$ in \eqref{eq:uncertain plant 3} as well as the associating matrix $M$ in \eqref{eq:hom 1} will have large size.
 This will inevitably lead to high computation complexity making the optimization in Theorem \ref{thm:1} much less tractable.
 To circumvent that, we resort to the frequency-domain approach by assuming infinite trial length. \footnote{This is a standard assumption in ILC when frequency domain analysis methods are exploited.
 See \cite{amann1996h} for more details. }

 In this section, we consider the uncertain plant represented in $z$-domain as

 where $\lambda$ is the uncertainty vector.
-To make the frequency domain representation well defined, we assume that $P(\lambda,z)$ are stable for all $\lambda$ constrained in some set.
+To make the frequency domain representation well defined, we assume that $P(z,\lambda)$ are stable for all $\lambda$ constrained in some set.
 This can be verified by various methods, see \cite{su2017design,su2016robust} for instance.
-The system \eqref{eq: uncertain plant} is described by
+When the trial length $N$ is large, the system \eqref{eq: uncertain plant} can be approximately described in z domain as